rmordona/myrepo/cs410/senti_mend/README.md

 For pip installation, visit this site: https://pip.pypa.io/en/stable/installing/

+Note: SENTI_MEND has been developed and tested against Python 2.7

 ### Required python packages:

 **1. Make sure to install the following required python-based packages:**